aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

               ebgp_multihop: <int; 1-255>
               next_hop_self: <bool>
               shutdown: <bool>

+              # Create a bfd session request with default bfd intervals.
               bfd: <bool>

+              # This does not start the bfd session.
+Set the bfd value to true to create bfd session.
+              # This is used to override the default bfd intervals.
+              bfd_intervals:

+                # Interval in milliseconds.
+                interval: <int; 50-60000>

+                # Rate in milliseconds.
+                min_rx: <int; 50-60000>
+                multiplier: <int; 3-50>

               # BGP Keepalive and Hold Timer values in seconds as string "<0-3600> <0-3600>"
               timers: <str>